 At Seven Hills Veterinary Hospital, we understand that feline cancer is a devastating diagnosis.
 It is natural to feel highly emotional.
 However, a cat cancer diagnosis is not necessarily a hopeless one.
 Depending upon how early it is identified and the type of cancer involved, there are certainly options that can lead to very positive outcomes.

 Our veterinarians and support staff are well trained, highly empathetic, and understanding of the fact that it is necessary to focus on both the emotional and medical aspects of treating cats with cancer.
-We have a board certified veterinary oncologist on staff, Dr Phyllis Glawe, DVM, Diplomate ACVIM, to work with you to make sure you have a good understanding of your cat’s illness and to help you make decisions that will be best for you and your cat.

 How Common Is Cancer In Cats?